clementpoh/logic/chapter2/README.md

 translated into a logical formula they can be manipulated to find equivalent statements, logical consequences, and determine the argument's validity.

-In this section the following shall be discussed.
+In this section the following subjects will be discussed.
 * Separate from the underlying philosophical assumptions, validity of        logical arguments can by recognised by their form.
 * We will cover the most basic formalisation of symbolic logic, Boolean Algebra, its conventions and how they differ from language.